-If you're looking for a good keyboard on a tight budget, there are a ton of options online and it isn't hard to get one at a low price.
+If you're looking for a good keyboard on a tight budget, there are a ton of options online.
 But are they actually good?
-We've tested a number of them and have compiled a list of the best cheap keyboards to share with you, so you can get the most bang for your buck.
+We've tested a number of them and have compiled a list of the best cheap keyboards to share with you so that you can get the most bang for your buck.
 They may be cheap in price, but they can compete with significantly more expensive keyboards in terms of build quality, features, and typing experience.

-We've reviewed over 60 keyboards, and below are our recommendations for the best cheap keyboards that are available for purchase.
+We've tested over 95 keyboards, and below are our recommendations for the best cheap keyboards that are available for purchase.
 For other options, see our recommendations for the best keyboards, the best gaming keyboards under $100, and the best wireless keyboards.

-The best cheap keyboard with an ergonomic design we've tested so far is the Kensington Pro Fit Ergo Wireless Keyboard.
-It's a split keyboard with a negative incline setting, which helps reduce the strain put on your wrists, but this isn't something we test for.
+The best cheap keyboard with an ergonomic design that we've tested is the Kensington Pro Fit Ergo Wireless Keyboard.
+It's a split keyboard with a negative incline setting, which helps reduce the strain put on your wrists, but this isn't something we test.
 The wrist rest also has a nice leather finish, which is a good touch for a cheap keyboard.

-Unfortunately, it doesn't offer any customization and there's no backlighting, but it's still a great choice for office use due to its outstanding ergonomics.
-It might take some time getting used to the split keyboard design, but once you do, it's the best cheap ergonomic keyboard we've tested so far.
+Unfortunately, it doesn't offer any customization, and there's no backlighting, but it's still a great choice for office use due to its outstanding ergonomics.
+It might take some time getting used to the split keyboard design, but once you do, it's the best cheap ergonomic keyboard we've tested.

-The best cheap keyboard for mobile devices that we've tested so far is the Logitech K380.
+The best cheap keyboard for mobile devices that we've tested is the Logitech K380.
 It's a lightweight and compact keyboard that's easy to carry around.
-It connects via Bluetooth and operates on two AAA batteries, and its three-device multi-device pairing feature lets you multitask with ease.
-It doesn't have any backlighting which is understandable given that it runs on disposable batteries.
+It connects via Bluetooth and operates on two AAA batteries, and its multi-device pairing feature lets you multitask with ease.
+It doesn't have any backlighting, which is understandable given that it runs on disposable batteries.

-This keyboard uses scissor switches that are light to type on.
-The keys do require a bit of force to get over the tactile bump, but the general typing experience is still light and doesn't cause any fatigue.
-The keys have a circular shape that can help with typing accuracy and their short travel distance make the keyboard feel very responsive.
+It uses scissor switches that are light to type on.
+The keys require a bit of force to get over the tactile bump, but the general typing experience is still light and doesn't cause any fatigue.
+The keys have a circular shape that can help with typing accuracy, and their short travel distance makes the keyboard feel very responsive.
 Also, with its low profile, most people shouldn't need a wrist rest to type comfortably.

-Sadly, there are only a few keys that are programmable and you can only choose from a preset list of functions, but you can also use its software on Windows or macOS.
+Sadly, there are only a few programmable keys, and you can only choose from a preset list of functions, but you can also use its software on Windows or macOS.
 Still, the keyboard has excellent compatibility with most desktop operating systems as well as mobile ones.
-Overall, if you tend to work on mobile devices while you're out and about, the Logitech is the best cheap keyboard for mobile devices we've seen so far.
+Overall, if you tend to work on mobile devices while you're out and about, the Logitech is the best cheap keyboard for mobile devices we've tested.

 06/22/2020: Changed the Redragon K552 to the 'Best Cheap Keyboard' from 'Best Cheap Mechanical Keyboard'.